Back to Home

 When data reaches the end of its retention period:

-- Backup Removal: Deletion from all backup systems
+- Backup Removal: Data removed from backup systems

 7. Your Data Rights

-Under applicable data protection laws, you have extensive rights regarding your personal data.
-We are committed to facilitating the exercise of these rights.
+Under applicable data protection laws, you have rights regarding your personal data.
+We are committed to facilitating the exercise of these rights within our technical capabilities.

 7.1 Right of Access